TheDaniel3131/idling-non-steam-games/README.md

 # idling-non-steam-games

-#### Start Idling or Running Other Games/Applications are not supported in Steam to display your status in Steam using Shell Script.
+#### Start Idling or Running Other Games/Applications are not supported in Steam and to display your status in Steam using Shell Script.
 ##### Yes, I am aware you can use any app to substitute as a non-steam game.
-This was made as a fun project and I will be updated for more information.
+This was a fun project and I will be updated for more information.

 <hr>

 ## Create a Shell Script (.sh)
+The purpose of shell script is to keep the app alive and running.

 First, create a custom shell script.
 You can do it like how I do below.
-You can change to anything.
+You can change to anything but ensure that the code consists of loop or sequeunce.
-But the code must have a loop in order to keep the "app" alive.
 For example:

 ```Bash